 Cons: Sloping sides mean internal space can sometimes be restricted

-If you’re after a more festival-like vibe then tipis are probably the choice for you.
+If you’re hosting a festival themed event then tipis are a great choice.
 They commonly consist of a natural timber structure with a canvas covering and it’s these aesthetics along with their customisable and linkable nature that make them an interesting alternative type of structure.
 They are used widely for weddings, parties and festivals, and increasingly for smaller corporate events.

 Pros: Super cool, very customisable